Axis-Cyber-Technologies/axis-network-monitoring/docs/USER_SETUP_GUIDE.md

 - Reopen the wizard to re-run preflight checks and adjust settings later.
 - The plugin will continue to monitor requirements; revisit if services were stopped manually or hardware changes.

+### Additional Setup Pages
+- **Configuration** – quick link back to the wizard and, in future releases, inline toggles for common options.
+- **Reporting & Data** – will expose retention policies and export options.
+- **Telemetry** – central place to check Fluent Bit status and metrics.
+- **Security & IDS** – planned home for policy orchestration and intrusion detection tuning.
+- **Advanced** – will surface auto-update controls, scheduled jobs, and other expert-level settings.
+These sections currently provide guidance and shortcuts while deeper functionality is under construction.

 ## 4. Enabling / Disabling the Plugin
 - Use the **Enable services** toggle in Step 2 of the wizard or click the gear